rocco/grunt-mustache-hogan-html/README.md

 ```

 ## Contributing
+You are very welcome to contribute!
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Stick to the existing coding style.
-Add unit tests for any new or changed functionality.
+Add unit tests for new functionality.
-Lint and test your code
+Lint your code.

 ## Props
-This project is based on [grunt-mustache-html by zhongyu](https://github.com/haio/grunt-mustache-html)
+This project is based on [grunt-mustache-html by zhongyu](https://github.com/haio/grunt-mustache-html).
+Due to heavy restructuring and functionality changes this is no regular fork anymore.